 Installing NextCloud

 Now we have everything all set up and ready to go.
-You should be able to use your internet browser to navigate to the domain name you specified in the Apache config and access the NextCloud welcome screen.
+You should be able to use your internet browser to navigate to the domain name specified in the Apache config and access the NextCloud welcome screen.

 Enter in details for an admin user to create, change the storage location if you are using external storage, or leave the default if not, and specify the details for the database connection.